Singapore: Woman jailed for torturing, killing maid | DW | 22.06.2021

 After hearing an additional plea of mitigation submitted by Murugayan in a bid to avoid the life sentence, Justice See Kee Oon sentenced her to 30 years in prison starting from the date of her arrest in 2016.

-The judge spoke of the "abject cruelty of the accused's appalling conduct" in his sentencing.
-He described the case as "among the worst types of culpable homicide".
+The judge spoke of the "abject cruelty of the accused's appalling conduct" in his sentencing, and described the case as "among the worst types of culpable homicide."

 Murugayan's mother and policeman husband also face related charges.